Kryomatix/kryomatix.github.io/Keyboard 3.0.md

 This keyboard used SK6812mini LEDs since SK6812min-e LEDs were out of stock at the time.
 Soldering in the LEDs in reversed orientation was difficult, and lead to many of the LEDs overheating and failing.
-I strongly recomend against trying this.
+I strongly recommend against trying this.
 (Left has no LEDs, right has LEDs soldered)
 ![image](https://user-images.githubusercontent.com/95006894/149007808-1587fd13-e6b0-4e51-9aa4-89ae39e9ef2e.png)

 This keyboard used an ABS 3d-printed frame and laser cut acrylic bottom plate